pocean23/pocean23.github.io/_pages/software.md

 }
 </style>

-My primary data analysis tool is the wonderful open-source software, python.
+My primary data analysis tool is the wonderful open-source language, python.
 There has been a recent push in the Geoscience community toward the language, since domain-specific packages can be developed fully open-source and the language supports out-of-memory computation with [dask](https://dask.org/) and easy analysis over labelled arrays with [xarray](http://xarray.pydata.org/).
 I collaborate with developers primarily through the [pangeo](http://pangeo.io/collaborators.html) project.

 ## core developer